eboraks/job-description-nlp-analysis/README.md

 The patterns extract pretty good results, but the results also include phrases that don't describe soft skills, so the next step is to separate the wheat from the chaff.

 This is what I am working on these days.
 I am experimenting with different clustering algorithms to group phrase vectors to identify soft skills.
+[Vectorize and Cluster Phrases Notebook](notebook/Vectorize_and_Cluster_Phrases.ipynb)